 Do NOT engage compressor motor at driver speed above idle.
 Damage to compressor motor, pump, or other driveline components can occur.

-- Flip RUN/STOP switch to RUN position. - Increase driver speed to compressor operation rated speed. - Allow compressor to run unloaded five (5) to ten (10) minutes. - Compressor is now ready to furnish compressed air when service valve is opened.
+- Engage customer supplied ON/OFF switch. - Increase driver speed to compressor operation rated speed. - Allow compressor to run unloaded five (5) to ten (10) minutes. - Compressor is now ready to furnish compressed air when service valve is opened.

 Stopping